Things to do this Autumn

-Have a day out exploring the many bookshops in the Brecon Brecons, with bookshops being the local speciality in Hay-on-Wye!
-Visit Book-ish in Crickhowell, the quirky Hours Cafe and Bookshop in Brecon or Richard Booths Boookshop in Hay-its Europe’s largest secondhand bookshop!
+Have a day out exploring the many bookshops in the Brecon Beacons, with bookshops being the local speciality in Hay-on-Wye!
+Visit Book-ish in Crickhowell, the quirky Hours Cafe and Bookshop in Brecon or Richard Booths Bookshop in Hay-its Europe’s largest secondhand bookshop!

 11. Relax by a fire in a cosy country pub